developer-zebra/developer-zebra-site/src/ehs/2-8/guide/settings/index.md

 ------

 ### Title
 Specifies the title bar text for the EHS app.
-The default title "Enterprise Home Screen" can be changed to any string of characters.
+The default title "Enterprise Home Screen" can be changed to any static string of characters or emoji(s).
+For device-specific (dynamic) options, see [Device ID in Title](#deviceidintitle) below.

 <img alt="" style="height:350px" src="title_bar_1.png"/>